href0/bun-hono-drizzle-starter/README.md

 # Bun Hono Drizzle Starter

-A production-ready starter template for building RESTful APIs using Bun, Hono, and Drizzle ORM with TypeScript.
+A production-ready starter template to jumpstart your next API project.
+This template provides a solid foundation with pre-configured Bun, Hono, and Drizzle ORM setup, allowing you to focus on building your application logic rather than setting up the infrastructure.

-## Features
+## Why Use This Starter?

-- 🚀 Built with Bun + Hono + Drizzle
+Save hours of initial setup time with a pre-configured project that includes:

-- 📚 OpenAPI/Swagger documentation
+- 🚀 Build with Bun + Hono + Drizzle
-  - Interactive API documentation available at `/swagger-doc`
+- 📚 Ready-to-use OpenAPI/Swagger documentation
-  - Test API endpoints directly from the browser
+  - Instantly available at `/swagger-doc`
-  - Automatic API schema generation
+  - Interactive API testing interface
-- 🔄 Dynamic query pagination
+  - Automatic schema generation
-- 🛡️ Type-safe with TypeScript
+- 🔄 Built-in query pagination system
-- 🗃️ SQL migrations with Drizzle ORM
+- 🛡️ Full TypeScript support for type safety
-- 🔐 Authentication ready
+- 🗃️ Database migration system with Drizzle ORM
-- 🎯 Request validation with Zod
+- 🔐 Pre-configured authentication structure
-- 🌱 Dynamic Data Seeding
+- 🎯 Request validation using Zod
-  - Flexible seeder with command line options
+- 🌱 Flexible data seeding system
-  - Customize number of records to generate
+  - Configurable record generation
-  - Example: `bun run db:seed:user 1000` generates 1000 users
+  - Support for large datasets
-  - Default seeding available: `bun run db:seed:user`
+  - Example: `bun run db:seed:user 1000` for 1000 test users
-  - Support for large dataset generation (up to millions of records)
+  - Quick start with `bun run db:seed:user`

 ## Project Structure